-In a nutshell, do not use too many images any they should be RGB and saved in the size and resolution ready for delivery, with a filename with no spaces or special characters and as a .jpg or .png.
+In a nutshell, do not use too many images.
+Images should be RGB and saved in the size and resolution ready for delivery.
+The image filename should not conatin spaces or special characters and be sent in .jpg or .png format.

 This will solve most of the issues, but here are typical email campaign image issues explained:

 The email client is blocking images.

 Some of you subscriber’s email clients block images by default.
 The subscriber will be asked if they wish to display the images.
 Mailout providers cannot bypass this issue, so to help avoid this issue invite your subscribers to add your email address to their address book (or safe sender) .

 Images are not showing or are incorrect in Outlook.

 Outlook caches images so may show an older version of an image of the same name or may not display the image at all.
 The subscriber will need clear their browser cache or reboot their PC.

 The images are not displaying in some email clients eg Gmail